5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 The CPU should work fine now.
 Optionally, you can install Intel Power Gadget to check if the CPU works within it's specs.

 **NOTE**: You can also add modifiers to the terminal command for building the SSDT.
 You can - for example - drop the low frequency from their default 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
-Otherwise the System Crashes during boot.
-I suggests you experiement a bit.
+Otherwise the system crashes during boot.
+I suggests you experiement with the modifiers a bit.

 ### Fixing Sleep: If you have issues with sleep, run the following commands in Terminal: